Magneto-optical drive: Vendors

 Magneto-optical drives were first offered in NeXT computers.
 They were later also offered in Canon products.

 Sony MiniDiscs are magneto-optical, and Sony produces many other formats of magneto-optical media.
-As of August 2021, Sony continues to manufacture one type of MiniDisc available in Japan; the rest of the world only has access to dwindling new stock from vendors on sites such as eBay or Amazon.
+As of August 2021, Sony continues to manufacture one type of blank MiniDisc available only in Japan; the rest of the world only has access to dwindling new stock from vendors on sites such as eBay or Amazon.
 TEAC & TASCAM continued to manufacture MiniDisc decks up until 2020 while Sony ceased production of hardware in 2013.

 Pinnacle Micro was a major manufacturer of magneto-optical drives.
 3.5" drives were 128 MB and 230 MB.
 5.25" drives produced were 650 MB and 1.3 GB (Sierra), 2.6 GB (Vertex) and 4.6 GB (Apex).
 The Vertex and Apex were non-ISO standard drives and used proprietary media.
 Pinnacle Micro has ceased production of these products.

 LMSI produced 5.25" magneto-optical drives as well.

 Maxoptix, a spin-off of Maxtor Corp., was a major manufacturer of 130 mm or 5.25" magneto-optical drives.
 A current model is the T7-9100 drive, which has a maximum capacity of 9.1 GB and is downward read and write compatible with 5.2 GB, 4.8 GB, 4.1 GB, 2.6 GB, and 2.3 GB magneto-optical disks, and read compatible with 1.3 GB, 1.2 GB, 650 MB, and 600 MB magneto-optical disks.
 Popular older models of 5.25" Maxoptix MO drives are the T6 Star, T6-5200 and T5-2600 MO drives.
 Maxoptix was acquired by Techware Distribution in 2008.

 Fujitsu was a major manufacturer of 90 mm magneto-optical drives, exceeding 2 GB in capacity, but they have discontinued production and sale of this product category.

 PDO Konica Minolta was the last manufacturer of 90 mm 3.5" magneto-optical drives.
 They had a 3.5" 1.3 GB USB external pocket drive available for sale in the United States and Europe.